-Students who can devote three years to attendance at the University are strongly recommended to take the B.Sc. degree of the University of Leeds.
-Students intending to read for a degree must pass the Matriculation examination conducted by the Joint Matriculation Board of the Universities of Manchester, Liverpool, Leeds, and Sheffield (see regulations of the Matriculation Examination Calendar, and also the Calendar of the Joint Matriculation Board obtained from the Secretary, 24, Dover Street, Manchester, post free, 8d.).
+Students who can devote three years to attendance at the University are strongly recommended to take the B.Sc. degree.
+Students intending to read for a degree must pass the Matriculation examination conducted by the Joint Matriculation Board of the Universities of Manchester, Liverpool, Leeds, and Sheffield.